wolkykim/qlibc/README.md

 a creator function which usually returns a pointer to a container structure.
 Also, **all functions related to the container can be accessed through function pointers inside of the container** or traditional style direct access APIs.

-So, regardless of which container you use, you can simply put elements into a list with `pContainer->put(pContainer, ...)`.
-It looks like C++ classes, but it's a pure C implementation.
-Of course, it works with both C and C++ code**.
+For an example,

-We use this concept as much as possible because it is a simplified way of thinking and helps to improve readability.
-Consequently, it helps people to write bug-free code more easily.
+So, regardless of which container you use, you can simply put elements into a list with `container->put(container, ...)` or you can call them using direct API like qtreetbl_pub(container, ...).

-The examples below illustrates how qlibc looks like at a glance.
+An examples below illustrates how it looks like.

 ~~~{.c}
   // create a hash-table.